GoogleCloudPlatform/rad-lab/radlab-launcher/README.md

 ```
 Enter RAD Lab Module Deployment ID (example 'ioi9' is the id for project with id - radlab-ds-analytics-ioi9):
 ```
-3. If you selected _Create New/Update_ of RAD Lab deployment, follow the guided set up and provide user inputs like - Organization ID, Billing Account, Folder ID, Trusted users for the RAD Lab Module which you are setting up.
+3. If you selected _Create New/Update_ of RAD Lab deployment, follow the guided set up and provide user inputs like - Organization ID, Billing Account, Folder ID for the RAD Lab Module which you are setting up.

 4. If you selected _Create New_ of RAD Lab deployment, follow the guided setup and provide the name of the **GCS bucket** and its **Project ID** where you would like to store the terraform deployment state.
 Keep in mind you cannot use UPPER case characters, spaces, underscore ** _ ** or contain the word "google".
 See [Bucket Naming Guidelines](https://cloud.google.com/storage/docs/naming-buckets) for a full list of bucket namming guidelines.